Roberts Municipal Stadium

-Roberts Stadium hosted concerts by musicians such as Taylor Swift, Jimi Hendrix, Alice Cooper, Bon Jovi, Bob Dylan, and Tool.
+Roberts Stadium hosted concerts by musicians such as Garth Brooks, Taylor Swift, Jimi Hendrix, Led Zeppelin, Alice Cooper, Bon Jovi, Bob Dylan, and Tool.

 The arena received a $16 million upgrade in 1990.
 In 2007, the city of Evansville hired a professional consultant to examine whether the stadium should be renovated or replaced with a new downtown arena.
-In December 2008, the Evansville city council approved plans to construct the new arena, which opened in the fall of 2011 as the Ford Center.
+Choosing between the strong concerns from several business owners on the city's east side who were concerned of losses to their businesses and the need to revitalized a badly degraded downtown area, in December 2008, the Evansville city council approved plans to construct the new arena, which opened in the fall of 2011 as the Ford Center.

 It was co-managed with Mesker Amphitheatre, The Centre, and Victory Theatre.
 The building was demolished in 2013.

 Sporting events

 The sports arena seated 12,500 for basketball.
 It was the home of the University of Evansville's Purple Aces basketball program from its opening in 1956 until the Aces moved downtown into the new Ford Center in 2011.

-From 1957 to 1977, Roberts Stadium served as the host site for the NCAA College Division (now referred to as Division II) Men's Basketball National Championship.
+From 1957 to 1976, Roberts Stadium served as the host site for the NCAA College Division (now referred to as Division II) Men's Basketball National Championship.
 It again hosted the "Elite 8" in 2002.
 In addition, it regularly hosted a variety of other sporting events, most notably the Great Lakes Valley Conference (NCAA Division II) men's and women's basketball tournaments in early March of every year.
 It also hosted the 1980 and 1983 Midwestern City Conference (now Horizon League) men's basketball conference tournament.
 Roberts Stadium hosted the 1983 NCAA Division I men's basketball tournament first and second rounds.
 It also hosted multiple Indiana High School Athletic Association regional and semi-state basketball games in the single-class tournament.